dj-nitehawk/MongoDB.Entities/README.md

 ## Relationships (Referenced)

-referenced relationships require a bit of special handling. a **one-to-one** relationship is defined by using the `One<T>` class and **one-to-many** relationships are defined by using the `Many<TChild>` class. it is also a good idea to initialize the `Many` properties with the `Initialize()` method from the parent entity as shown below in order to avoid null-reference exceptions during runtime.
+referenced relationships require a bit of special handling. a **one-to-one** relationship is defined by using the `One<T>` class and **one-to-many** relationships are defined by using the `Many<TChild>` class. it is also a good idea to initialize the `Many` properties with the `InitProperty()` method of the parent entity as shown below in order to avoid null-reference exceptions during runtime.

 ```csharp
     public class Book : Entity